jcjorel/clonesquad-ec2-pet-autoscaler/docs/TOOLS.md

 * `--log-file <path_to_a_file>`: Path to the rotated log file Default: `stderr`
 * `--log-file-rotate log_rotate_spec`: Log rotation specification.
 Format: TimeUnit,RotationPerTimeUnit,BackupFileCount.
 Default: `d,1,7`
 * `--generate-systemd <systemd_service_file>`: Path to a systemd service configuration file to create.
+* `--script-dir <directory>: A directory containing scripts to launch on state change.
+Default: /etc/cs-instance-watcher.d/
+	* Place scripts under a subdirectory which hold the name of the state.

+Ex:

+	/etc/cs-instance-watcher.d/draining/script_to_launch_on_draining.sh